mkolakowski/mkolakowski.github.io/_posts/2024-11-15-Script-Breakdown-Automated-Docker-Volume-Backup-Script.md

 ## Function: `backup_container`
-### Steps for Each Container:
+### Process:
-1. Get Volumes: Fetches attached volumes for the container.
+- Get Volumes: Fetches attached volumes for the container.
-2. Stop Container: Stops the container to ensure data consistency during backup.
+- Stop Container: Stops the container to ensure data consistency during backup.
-3. Backup Volumes: Iterates through volumes and backs up those matching the `DOCKER_VOLUMES` path.
+- Backup Volumes: Iterates through volumes and backs up those matching the `DOCKER_VOLUMES` path.
-4. Restart Container: Starts the container after backup completion.
+- Restart Container: Starts the container after backup completion.
-5. Status Output: Displays the completion of the backup process for the container.
+- Status Output: Displays the completion of the backup process for the container.

 ```
 backup_container(){